 The great news: the recommendation of double the number of doctorally prepared nurses has already been achieved.
 In 2009, just 8,267 employed nurses held doctoral degrees, while the number exceeded 28,000 in 2017.

+That said, there is room for more Doctor of Nursing Practice graduates in the marketplace.
 If you’ve been considering pursuing doctorate education, here are a few reasons to take the plunge:

-- To advance healthcare delivery.
 Today more than ever, it is important to drive innovation and change in healthcare in order to improve and enhance healthcare delivery.
 A DNP program will help you shift your focus toward outcomes-based healthcare.
 You can gain the tools needed to empower nurses, which is what it takes to drive real ground-level change in nursing.